richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 You can either download this folder from https://github.com/tensorflow/models/archive/master.zip

 and extract this zip file into our `Tensorflow` folder and rename the `model-master` folder to just `model`.
 The directory must be as shown below:
 ![](data/Annotation%202020-01-22%20200255.png)

 ##### or

-Install `git` and clone the directory as it is.(I recommend using `git`, its more convinent otherthan going to the website, downloading and then extracting..... aahhh thats a mess. )
+Install `git` and clone the directory as it is.(I recommend using `git`, it's more convenient other than going to the website, downloading and then extracting..... aahhh thats a mess. )

 ```python